-The Fund will invest in office properties only and therefore is not diversified by property sector.
+The Fund will invest in industrial and logistics properties only and therefore is not diversified by property sector.

 There is a risk that the Responsible Entity may not be able to source future properties for the Fund with appropriately diversified geographic locations and tenants which satisfy the Fund's investment criteria.